 Installing hot water into your home can be a complicated event.
 Done wrong, it can end up costing you hundreds of dollars to fix.
 Done right, it can save you thousands over the life of the system.
+It’s essential to choose a reliable supplier that can provide you with highly efficient results.
+For instance, Eurosun roof-mounted solar hot water systems can provide up to 85% of your home’s hot water needs with free energy from the sun.
+With a Eurosun solar hot water system installed on your home, you can save money, energy, and the environment.
 Although the internet is filled with advice on the installation of hot water, all this advice can be pared down to 7 tips that involve three things: efficiency, purification, and expertise.

 Water heaters are rated according to their efficiency.
 The higher-rated heaters have five or six stars while heaters that perform poorly have two or three stars.
 When shopping for a water heater, make certain to verify it has received a five- or six-star rating from the E3 rating program.